atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/payment.md

       *   **cardHolderProvince **<mark style="color:blue;">**string**</mark>**  **<mark style="color:green;">**Required**</mark>

-          The province of card holder
+          The province or state of the card holder.
+This field is mandatory for US addresses.
+For addresses outside the US, this field can be left "blank".
+Only use 2-letter US state codes and not full names.
+For example; use "CA" and not "California".
       *   **cardHolderCity **<mark style="color:blue;">**string**</mark>**  **<mark style="color:green;">**Required**</mark>

           The city name of card holder